 Having CF, or a family member with CF, can be a journey filled with uncertainty, anxiety and sometimes loneliness.
 Having a way to connect with others, who may be going through similar experiences and emotions, can provide a lot of comfort and support during tough times; and friendship and connection during the good times.

-These seem to be the main groups that we have discovered, but there may be other groups we have missed out.
-If you would like to add to this list, please let us know at email@example.com.
+Below you will find the existing support groups that we have started or identified, but there may be other groups we have missed out.
+If you would like to add to this list, please let us know at firstname.lastname@example.org.

 New CF Parents (newly diagnosed children of any age)